More Medications Facts

 Disadvantages:

-• High rate of unpleasant gastrointestinal side effects, such as oily spotting, flatus with discharge, fecal urgency, fatty/oily stool, oily evacuation, increased defecation and fecal incontinence.
-The incidence of these increases the higher the fat content of the diet.
-This bowel discomfort is a natural effect of blocking the fat from being absorbed, and indicates that Xenical is working.
+• High rate of unpleasant gastrointestinal side effects, such as flatus with discharge, oily spotting, fecal urgency, oily stool, increased defecation and fecal incontinence.
+The incidence of these increases the The diet High-fat diet content of the diet.
+This bowel discomfort is a natural effect of fat-blocking action, and indicates that Xenical is working.

 • Vitamin starvation - need for vitamin supplementation.
 Along with dietary fat, orlistat decreases the absorption of some fat-soluble vitamins and beta-carotene.
-You should take a multivitamin supplement containing vitamins A, D, E, and K to ensure good nutrition.
+It is recommended to take a multivitamin supplement containing vitamins A, D, E, and K to ensure good nutrition.

 • Frequent dosage regimen - 3 times daily dosage schedule.